aws-samples/sample-aiops-on-amazon-sagemakerai/README.md

 #### [AIOps with SageMakerAI Managed MLflow](./workshops/aiops-with-sagemaker-mlflow/)
 - Specialized technical workshop is designed for ML administrators, platform engineers, data scientists, ML engineers and DevOps engineers. seeking hands-on skills in managing and utilizing Amazon SageMakerAI managed MLflow.
 - The course delves into essential topics such as administrating SageMaker managed MLFlow and example workloads. - Participants will also gain deep insights into MLflow constructs like experiments, models, prompts, SageMaker-MLflow integration, and tracing.
 - Advanced segments will cover workloads like genai agents, and LLM Model training.
-The target audience are

 ### Examples
 #### [SageMaker Managed MLflow Observability for Strands Agents on Amazon Bedrock AgentCore](./examples/sagemaker-mlflow-agentcore-runtime/)